Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 The supporter's contact information must be included in the letter, preferably on letterhead.

-To assist the Review Committee in its deliberations, the support letters should contain information not addressed in the nomination narrative.
+To assist the Review Subommittee in its deliberations, the support letters should contain information not addressed in the nomination narrative.
 The support letters should support the nominee's years' of experience and clearly describe the way the award’s purpose and criteria have been met and provide specific, concrete examples for the following

 • Track record of fostering collaborations as champion of racial equity, diversity, and inclusion